Layr-Labs/eigenlayer-contracts/docs/experimental/AVS-Guide.md

 ## Important Terminology
 - **Tasks** - A task in EigenLayer is the smallest unit of work that operators commit to perform when serving an AVS.
 These tasks may be associated with one or more slashing conditions applicable to the AVS.
 - **Strategies** - A strategy in EigenLayer is a contract that holds staker deposits, i.e. it controls one or more asset(s) that can be restaked.
 At launch EigenLayer will feature only simple strategies which may hold a single token.
 However, EigenLayer's strategy design is flexible and open, and in the future strategies could be deployed which implement more complex logic, including DeFi integrations.
 - **Quorums** - A quorum in EigenLayer is a grouping of specific kinds of stake who opt into an AVS while satisfying a particular trait.
-Examples of such trait could be stETH stakers or native stakers.
+Examples of such traits could be stETH stakers or native stakers.
 The purpose of having a quorum is that an AVS can customize the makeup of their security offering by choosing which kinds of stake/security they would like to utilize.

 # Key Design Considerations
 1. *Decomposition into "Tasks"*: <br/>